top of page

 The 6 pillars that form General Education are

 Each General Education Module (GEM) carries 4 Modular Credits (MCs).
 To satisfy the University Level Requirements for General Education, students are required to read one GEM from each pillar (Total: 24 MCs).
+Some CDE CC modules may satisfy GE requirements — check your degree map or CDE Advising page.

 For more information, you can read more here.